 Out-of-pocket costs are borne by the debtor/defendant, a volunteer provider, or the Faculty of Federal Advocates.
 The Program maintains malpractice liability insurance for the protection of its volunteer attorneys and professionals.

 Federal Pro Se Clinic

 The Federal Pro Se Clinic is launching a new volunteer program.
 Provide advice to pro se litigants when it fits into your schedule.
 We welcome all attorney volunteers.
 We have paralegal opportunities available as well.
 Clinic contact information is available by clicking HERE.
-Email Leslie Kelly, Project Attorney, at email@example.com if you are interested or have questions.
+Email the Clinic Project Attorney at email@example.com if you are interested or have questions.